ChesterDevs/chester-devs-website/readme.md

 # Plans

-Once the initial build is complete, help from members will be possible ... and encouraged

-The initial build will contain the following:

-- Basic who we are and when/where we meet
-- Link to Meetup
-- Sponsor listing
+The initial build is complete, so now it's time for you to "have at it".

+The initial build is using the following, but only because that's what I'm most familiar with and so the fastest way to get the ball rolling.

-- Recruiter rules
+- Asp.Net Core
-- Nice photos of Chester
+- Bootstrap with a theme

+Please fork this repo, add features, add copies of the site in some other framework, tweak and improve where you see fit and submit a pull request.

 ## Hopes and dreams

 - Pull in event listing from Meetup (subject to being able to use the api)
 - Member blog posts
+- Event YouTube Videos
 - Separate mail list to Meetup (Mailchimp or similar)